avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

-## Introduction
+## 1. Introduction

-This document outlines the steps of setting up the Infineon XENSIV&trade; board with the Avnet IoTConnect, using the Optiga secure element and PAS CO2 sensor.
+This document outlines the steps of setting up the Infineon XENSIV&trade; PAS CO2 kit with Avnet's IoTConnect.
+The solution leverages Infineon's Optiga Trust M secure element to provide hardware security.

-## Prerequisites
+## 2. Prerequisites
+This guide has been tested with the following environment, but should work with other operating systems.
-* PC with Windows 10/11 (While untested, it should also work with Linux and MacOS.)
+* PC with Windows 10/11
 * USB-A to micro-USB data cable
-* 2.4GHz WiFi Network
+* WiFi Network with Internet access
-* A serial terminal application such as [Tera Term](https://sourceforge.net/projects/tera-term/) or a browser-based application like [Google Chrome Labs Serial Terminal](https://googlechromelabs.github.io/serial-terminal/)
+* A serial terminal application such as [Tera Term](https://sourceforge.net/projects/tera-term/) (Recommended) or a browser-based version such as [Google Chrome Labs Serial Terminal](https://googlechromelabs.github.io/serial-terminal/) (Alternative)
 * A registered [myInfineon Account](https://www.infineon.com/sec/login)
+* XENSIV PAS CO2 KIT

-## Hardware Setup
+## 3. Hardware Setup
-* Connect the main board and the sensor board together via the headers.
+* Connect the XENSIV board and any sensor board(s) together via the headers.
-* Connect the board to a USB port on your PC.
+* Connect the XENSIV board to a USB port your PC.
 A new USB device should be detected.

-## Flash the Firmware
+## 4. Flash the Firmware
 * **Download** and **Install** the [ModusToolbox Programming Tools](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.modustoolboxprogtools)
-* **Download** and **Extract** the pre-compiled Firmware:  [xensiv-demo-02.01.02.hex](https://saleshosted.z13.web.core.windows.net/sdk/infineon/xensiv-demo-02.01.02.hex)
+* **Download** the pre-compiled firmware:  [xensiv-demo-02.01.02.hex](https://saleshosted.z13.web.core.windows.net/sdk/infineon/xensiv-demo-02.01.02.hex)
-* Launch the *mtb-programmer* software and update the firmware if prompted
+* Launch the **mtb-programmer** software and update the firmware if prompted
-* Click the dropdown box next to *Probe/Kit* and select the item beginning with **"CYSBSYSKIT-"**
+* Click the dropdown box next to **Probe/Kit** and select the item beginning with **"CYSBSYSKIT-"**
-* Click **Open** and select the hex file previously extracted
+* Click **Open** and select the firmware .hex file downloaded (`xensiv-demo-02.01.02.hex`)
 * Click **Connect**
-* Click **Program** on the top right and wait for the progress bar to complete
+* Click **Program**
-* Assuming the message "Device programmed successfully" appears at the bottom, **Close** the programmer.
+* Wait for the "Device programmed successfully" message to appear at the bottom
+* **Close** the programmer

-## Serial Port Setup
+## 5. Serial Port Setup
-* Open the Serial Terminal application and configure as shown below:
+* Launch the Serial Terminal application
+* If using TeraTerm, it's recommended you enable `Local Echo` in the "Setup" -> "Terminal" menu, otherwise text input will not be visible.
+* Configure settings as shown below:
   * Port: (Select the COM port with the device)
   * Speed: `115200`
   * Data: `8 bits`
   * Parity: `none`
   * Stop Bits: `1`
   * Flow Control: `none`
-* If using TeraTerm, you may want to enable `Local Echo` in the "Setup" -> "Terminal" otherwise text input will not be visible.
-* With the board plugged in, Switch to the Serial Terminal and press **RST** on the board.
+* After setup, connect and press **RST** on the board

+## 6. Extract Certificate and Device ID
-* The application will display the certificate from the OPTIGA secure element.
+The application will display the certificate from the OPTIGA secure element.
-* Locate and copy the *Device Certificate* and from the terminal including the "BEGIN" and "END" lines.
+* **Copy** the *Device Certificate* and from the terminal including the "BEGIN" and "END" lines.
 * Open a text editor, such as notepad, paste in the certificate, and save the file as `cert.txt`
   ```
   -----BEGIN CERTIFICATE-----